How to Stop ISP Throttling (Full Guide)

 Using a VPN

-A virtual private network is a reputable and proven way of checking if an internet connection is throttled.
-ISPs often throttle certain types of content that result in high bandwidth usage.
-A VPN can prevent service providers from throttling the content since it masks a consumer’s activities and the IP address from the ISP.
+A VPN is a good way to check if your internet is being throttled.
+ISPs often slow down certain types of content that use a lot of bandwidth.
+A VPN can hide your activities and IP address from your ISP.

-If your speeds improve when using a VPN this means that your ISP is throttling your connections.
+If your speeds get better with a VPN, it means your ISP is throttling your connection.

 Do a YouTube test

-The following YouTube bitrates chart allows you to estimate the video bandwidth:
+The following YouTube bitrates chart helps you estimate the video bandwidth:

 Use Internet Throttling Detection Tools